-Navigate to the Wi-Fi menu in your iOS settings.
+Navigate to and open the Wi-Fi menu in your iOS settings.
 Your device will search for nearby networks.
 After a moment, you should see a network named Mevo-#####.
 Tap it to connect your device to your Mevo.

 The 'No Internet Connection' message is normal because the Mevo hotspot does not actually produce an internet connection.

 Once you are connected to the Mevo's Wi-Fi hotspot, navigate back to the Mevo app.